wenchonglee/playwright-vs-cypress/README.md

 Back around 2020, I chose to use Cypress for E2E tests and had a relatively good experience.
 With Playwright rising in popularity, how does it compare to Cypress which had a head start?

+## TL;DR

+- Playwright is improving at a better cadence than Cypress did; some of Cypress decisions also favor their SaaS offering
+- Playwright is more performant than Cypress
+- Subjectively, I prefer Playwright in APIs and DX
+- There are a good number of features that Playwright has built-in, while you'd have to use plugins in Cypress

 ## General differences

 ![Star History Chart](./star-history.png)